-In March and April 2013, we took delivery of the first two out of the ten 9,000 TEU latest generation vessels we have on order.
-All ten vessels have been chartered and fully financed in advance and are expected to contribute in excess of \$1.3 billion of contracted revenues throughout the duration of their charters, some of which will last 10 years.
+During the year, we took delivery of seven of the ten 9,000 TEU latest generation vessels we had on order.
+The other three vessels were delivered by April 2014.
+All ten vessels are expected to contribute in excess of \$1.3 billion of contracted revenues throughout the duration of their charters, which last between seven to ten years.